javorkabotond/js-todo-app/README.md

 ### Delete task

 The user can delete a task.
-We will listen for the click event on the delete icon then grab the key of the parent and pass it off to the `deleteTodo()` function which will remove the corresponding todo object in todoItems array send the todo item to `renderTodo()` to be removed from the dom.
+We will listen for the click event on the delete icon then grab the key of the parent and pass it off to the `deleteTask()` function which will remove the corresponding todo object in todoItems array send the todo item to `renderTodo()` to be removed from the dom.

 ### Rename task

 The user can rename a task.
 We will listen for the clic event on the edit icon and appear text input with the text and save button.
 Then we can change text for task.
-After we click save button then grab the key of the parent and pass it off to the `editTodo()` function which will update the orresponding todo object in todoItems array send the todo item to `renderTodo()` to be removed from the dom.
+After we click save button then grab the key of the parent and pass it off to the `editTask()` function which will update the orresponding todo object in todoItems array send the todo item to `renderTodo()` to be removed from the dom.

 ### Filter tasks by completion